 I took the opportunity to try out the Sony HDR-AS100V action camera at the 2014 Interbike bicycle trade show's Outdoor Expo.
-I think that I can offer some useful information about using this camera while riding a bicycle.
-I haven't had enough experience with this camera to write a wide-ranging review -- but I'll link to one.
+I have used it frequently since then.

 The Sony camera has a feature which I'd long been hoping for: image stabilization.
 The camera also has stereo sound recording, wireless connectivity and GPS.
 I find all of those features appealing.

 Here's some video I shot at the Interbike Outdoor Expo.
 For the clips in this video, the camera's image stabilization was turned on.
 It is effective, though less than perfect when camera shake is extreme.
 Following the video, I'll show how to make the image stabilization approach perfection, with some post-production work.

 For me, the most exciting new feature of the Sony camera is the image stabilization, so I'm going to discuss that -- and how to improve on that.